 (3) Subsection (2) does not limit subsection (1) or the other powers of a port authority under this Act or any other written law.

+(3A) Subsections (1) and (2) have effect subject to the GTE Act.

 (4) A port authority must get the Minister’s approval before it issues a licence giving a person an exclusive right to provide port services of a particular kind.

 (5) The Minister is not to give approval under subsection (4) unless the Minister considers that the public benefits of exclusivity exceed the public costs and on providing such approval, the Minister must table in Parliament within 14 days, full reasons for his decision to grant an exclusive licence.